MasqueradeOfSilence/MasqueradeOfSilence/studies/code/swift_ui_tutorial.md

 # Swift UI Tutorial: Write-Up

-On April 3rd, 2021, I finished [Apple's official Swift UI tutorial series](https://developer.apple.com/tutorials/swiftui), thus fulfilling my goal of obtaining a fundamental overview of mobile app development before beginning to code my own apps with the intent of eventually launching them.
+On April 3rd, 2021, I finished [Apple's official Swift UI tutorial series](https://developer.apple.com/tutorials/swiftui), thus fulfilling my goal of obtaining a fundamental overview of mobile app development for Apple before beginning to code my own apps with the intent of eventually launching them.

 This was an interesting project, building a Landmarks app for iOS, MacOS, and watchOS.
 I did this tutorial in order to get a basic overview of Swift and Swift UI programming, as I have wanted to learn iPhone app development (and Apple Watch development) for a very long time.